Still awaiting its day in court but Musicologize knows the arguments and has already reached judgment.

 The third line of verse one “Clouds of mystery pourin‘” stays on an Eb chord — a repetition of the Eb played over the first line “As long as I remember,” — but the third line of the second verse “Caught up in the fable” is accompanied by Gm — a contrast to the first line, “Went down to Virginia” (or something like that.)
 So the point seems to be that both chords provide the same overall arch to the verses they serve.
 And I agree.

-Perhaps the defense will argue that they’re more than different enough to matter.
-Since it’s only four chords across just four measures of music (though repeated throughout the song) musicological norms would demand that the similarity be identical or very nearly so to be deemed significantly similar.
+Perhaps the defense will argue that since it’s only four chords across just four measures of music (though repeated throughout the song) musicological norms would demand that the similarity be identical or very nearly so to be deemed significantly similar.
 Sometimes we hear of copyright being “thin.”

 It gets interesting immediately.